kovac031/ChineseCharactersApp-Showcase/README.md

 # ChineseCharactersApp - Showcase repo
+> the app is currently being restructured and updated due to me learning how to do things better; the information shown below may not be entirely accurate (is outdated)

 Link to live website: https://practice-chinese.azurewebsites.net
 > MVC app for practicing recognition of chinese characters, for language learners of Chinese